THE PLATFORM

-Romance is one of the bestselling fiction genres, which means learning how to write a romance novel is where your road to success begins.
+Romance is one of the bestselling fiction genres, which means learning how to write a romance novel is a solid (and incredibly fun) business decision.
 In fact, in 2021, 18% of adult fiction sales were from romance alone, making it the second highest-selling category in fiction.

 Readers love romance, and for good reason.
-Stories of love, happily ever after endings, and the tension of forming relationships are aspects of life we resonate with.
+Stories about love, the tension of forming relationships, and happily ever afters are aspects of life we resonate with.
 Who doesn’t enjoy cracking into a new novel and finding inspiration in our favorite fictional characters?

-In this article, I cover what exactly this genre is, a few of its sub-genres, and how to write romance (including how to write a romance novel outline).
-Without further ado, let’s get going.
+In this article, I will cover what exactly this genre is, a few of its sub-genres, and how to write a romance novel in 13 simple steps (including how to write a romance novel outline).

 How To Write A Romance Novel: Defining The Genre

-For instance, fantasy romance books incorporate fantastical elements that add to the story.
-A few classic examples of this subgenre include The Princess Bride, Twilight, and Diana Gabaldon’s 1991 novel, Outlander
+For instance, fantasy romance books incorporate fantastical elements that add to the story, such as time travel or mythical creatures.
+A few classic examples of this sub-genre include The Princess Bride, Twilight, and Diana Gabaldon’s 1991 novel, Outlander

 • Historical romance